 In addition, you should avoid producing “thin” content that contributes little or no value to a reader.
 That means pages that are poorly written, make little sense, or that exist only for the sake of linking elsewhere.
 Like malicious duplicate content, thin content is grounds for the removal or deranking of a website.

-An effective SEO content strategy requires clearly defined goals.
-Ask yourself questions such as:
+An effective SEO content strategy requires clearly defined marketing goals.
+To help define these goals, ask yourself:

 - Who are you creating content for?

 - What do you want the audience to get from it?

 - When should it be published?

 Pay special attention to the “who” — understanding the demographics of your audience and its needs and preferences will go a long way.
 For instance, a page catering to female millennials should look different from a page for female retirees even if they’re about the same topic.

 Got your marketing objectives down?
 It’s time to do research for your content, which brings us to our next point…